Anti-Bribery and Corruption Policy

-A bribe is an inducement or reward of a financial or other advantage that is offered, promised, or provided to a person in order to gain any commercial, contractual, regulatory or personal advantage through the improper performance of a relevant function or activity as a result of the bribe.
+A bribe is an inducement or reward of a financial or other advantage, that is offered, promised, or provided to a person to gain any commercial, contractual, regulatory or personal advantage through the improper performance of a relevant function or activity as a result of the bribe.

-“Improper performance” means performance in breach of an expectation that a person will act in good faith, impartially, or in accordance with a position of Company.
+- “Improper performance” means performance in breach of an expectation that a person will act in good faith, impartially, or in accordance with a position of the Company.

 Facilitation Payments and Kickbacks

 JacobsMassey does not make, and will not accept, facilitation payments or “kickbacks” of any kind.
 Facilitation payments are typically small, unofficial payments made to secure or expedite a routine government action by a government official, including any employee of the NHS.
 They are not commonly paid in the UK, but the Company’s staff must be aware that these types of payments are strictly prohibited.

 If you are asked to make a payment on the Company’s behalf, you should always be mindful of what the payment is for and whether the amount requested is proportionate to the goods or services provided.
 You should always ask for an invoice or receipt which details the reason for the payment.
 If you have any suspicions, concerns, or queries regarding a payment, you should raise these with the Company.

 A bribe would occur if: A payment was made to influence to an individual who was responsible for deciding whether JacobsMassey should be selected as the preferred bidder for the provision of services in a procurement process.

 A payment was made to a 3rd party by a contractor instructed by JacobsMassey to facilitate quicker service from the 3rd party.

 Receiving a bribe